X

 Ministers from the three West African countries met with Moscow’s aerospace agency Roscosmos in Bamako earlier this week.

-Mali Finance Minister Alousséni Sanou said that the acquisition of the technology would boost border and national security, secure military communications, and improve disaster monitoring and response among the Sahel countries.
+Mali Finance Minister Alousséni Sanou said the acquisition would boost border and national security, secure military communications, and improve disaster monitoring and response among the Sahel countries.

 Additionally, the ministers highlighted how the project could improve their communication infrastructure, expanding television and radio availability as well as internet and telephone services in each country’s remote and underdeveloped areas.